 It appears like customer journey mapping is on the verge of hitting the mainstream if appearing in HBR is anything to go by.
 Adam Richardson from Frog Design has written a follow up article to his first on defining customer experience.
-This second installment looks at the first essential step of improving the experience you deliver, which is mapping out your customer journey.
-Its a high level look at it, however if you don't use this tool on a daily basis, it more than suffices for getting a relatively solid grounding.
+This second instalment looks at the first essential step of improving the experience you deliver, which is mapping out your customer journey.
+Its a high-level look at it, however, if you don't use this tool on a daily basis, it more than suffices for getting a relatively solid grounding.
 You can read the first five paragraphs here, or click here for the full article from HBR.

-If you would like real world experience in using Customer Journey Mapping for your company and your customers, check out our Service Design Masterclasses which start in February, click here for more information.
+If you would like real-world experience in using Customer Journey Mapping for your company and your customers, check out our Service Design Masterclasses which start in February, click here for more information on workshops.

-Anyone who has attempted to research, buy, set up, and use a home theater system knows that this is one of the most frustratingly complicated customer experiences in the consumer electronics realm.
+Anyone who has attempted to research, buy, set up, and use a home theatre system knows that this is one of the most frustratingly complicated customer experiences in the consumer electronics realm.
 It makes buying a car seem trivially easy.
-Here's a real sample of some questions asked by a prospective purchaser on a home theater forum:
+Here's a real sample of some questions asked by a prospective purchaser on a home theatre forum:

 "For HD and Blue Ray DVD HDMI audio, I do not understand if any post-processing is done on the 5.1 Lossless PCM channels from these players.
 Will DD PLIIx or THX 7.1 apply to these?
 What are the limitations?"